In its abstract we learn that RFC8461 defines a new mechanism for publishing MTA Strict Transport Security policies:

 An SMTP security policy is itself a good idea.
 It solves the problem of a MITM stripping the STARTTLS option during initial negotiation, or at least warns the sending MTA that there's something wrong and what to do if a TLS sessions can't be created.

-It's the requirement to publish the policy via https I find at best odd.
+It's the requirement to publish the policy via https I find it at best odd.
 I don't see a good justification in the RFC for this "mechanism" to require a web server in addition to DNS.
 Yes, I get it.
 DNS records can only be so long, yet we have protocols like SPF and DKIM that function just fine without a web server.

 In the RFC, MTA-STS is described as an alternative to DNSSEC, but it doesn't solve the problem of unsigned DNS records.
 While the policy itself is served via https from a web server that must present a valid certificate, the mechanism still depends on DNS.
 The policy is published at a well-known location, at a well-known Policy-Host name resolved by DNS.
 So you have two required components of the mechanism that require DNS.